engteam14/website2/markdowns/Method Selection and Planning.md

 * For our team meetings we either organised a discord call or met in-person.
 Using discord was an intuitive choice as it is a platform that we all have lots of experience with and therefore avoided an unnecessary learning curve.
 * We created a Discord server for general communications throughout the project.
 This was crucial in allowing team members to ask clarifying questions without having to wait for the next meeting, avoiding any unnecessary obstructions to task progression.
+Moreover, we created a "To-do list" channel in our server where after every meeting notes were posted regarding what was discussed in the meeting and what needed to be done.
 * We used GitHub Issues in order to organise and keep track of our tasks throughout the project.
-Alongside the team meetings, this was crucial in keeping us organised by providing a visual representation of tasks that were completed, in progress and yet to begin.
+Alongside the team meetings, this was crucial in keeping us organised by providing a numerical representation of tasks that were completed (closed issues) and tasks that were in progress or yet to begin (open issues).

 **Website**